Olliang/MSBA-Stats-Notes/Inferential Experiment Design.md

 A causal relationship between A and B means A and B are correlated.

-Correlation between A and B doesn't is not equal to a causal relationship between A and B.
+Correlation between A and B is not equal to a causal relationship between A and B.